Understanding CVC on Your Card: Variants, Location & Application

 What is CVC on a Card?

-CVC stands for Card Verification Code.
-It’s a small three or four-digit number printed on your credit, debit, or prepaid card.
-For Visa and Mastercard, you’ll find the CVC on the back.
-American Express cards have a four-digit code on the front.
+CVC stands for Card Verification Code, a crucial security feature designed to protect cardholders and prevent fraud.
+This small, three or four-digit number is printed on your credit, debit, or prepaid card and serves as a verification tool for transactions.
+For Visa and Mastercard, the CVC is located on the back of the card, typically on the signature strip.
+On the other hand, American Express cards feature a four-digit CVC printed on the front of the card.

 CVC vs. CVV